What is a Philosophy Statement

 Tower Road Christian Preschool is a caring and safe place where preschool tamariki are given scope and encouragement to develop the attitudes and skills they need for lifelong learning.

 Tamariki are unique individuals who are created in the image of God and we care for the spiritual, emotional, social, intellectual and physical health of each child.
-We celebrate the diverse cultural heritages of the tamariki, and affirm their many and varied gifts and interests.
+We respect that individuals may come from diverse cultural heritages.
 We acknowledge the special place of Māori as tangata whenua and recognise te reo Māori as an official language of New Zealand.

 We believe faith in God enhances learning and seek to provide opportunities for tamariki to develop their own personal relationship with God through the natural environment, Bible stories and prayer.

 We provide a stimulating environment that encourages the development of confident and competent learners according to the principles of Te Whāriki, the New Zealand early childhood education curriculum.

 We recognise parents as a child’s first teachers and encourage links between the home and preschool.
 We work with whānau to see their tamariki grow inquiring minds and develop social competencies so that they are equipped to continue their learning in the school environment.

 We seek open and reciprocal communication in all interactions, be it between tamariki and teachers, parents, board members or the wider community.
 We model and encourage respect for God, self, and others in everything that we do.

 Learning is an ongoing process for teachers and parents as well as tamariki, therefore we are committed to ensuring teachers grow in their own professional practice through individual and group self-review, and current educational research and best practice.
 We endeavour to provide parents with opportunities for learning about current educational ideas and practice to enhance their understanding and involvement in their tamariki’s learning.